atlascope/hipsdb/README.md

 ## Setup

-1. **Install project dependencies.** If you are using Nix, run `nix develop` to install dependencies; otherwise, ensure that you have Python 3.10 installed.
+1. **Install project dependencies.** If you are using Nix, run `nix develop` to install dependencies; otherwise, ensure that you have Python 3.10 and `uv` 0.7.19 (or more recent) installed.
-2. **Create a virtual environment.** Run `python -m venv ./.venv` followed by `.
-   ./.venv/bin/activate`.
-3. **Install Python dependencies.** Run `pip install -r requirements.txt`.
+2. **Install Python dependencies.** Run `uv sync --dev`.
+This will create a virtual environment in the `.venv` directory.
+3. **Optional: Activate virtual environment.** Run `source .venv/bin/activate` (or similar) to activate the virtual environment.
+This step is optional; you can skip it and run Python commands by prefixing with `uv run` as well.

 ## Validate a HiPS data directory